 Journaling makes debugging easier.
 Gathering observations, predictions and test results is a good way to pin down elusive bugs.
 For some bugs, it’s overkill, but for hard to isolate issues, it’s helpful.

-2017-09-21 11:38 PROBLEM: Messages do not arrive in message queue.
+2017-09-21 11:38 PROBLEM: Messages do not arrive in the message queue.
 No messages are visible in the message broker admin panel.
-HYPOTHESIS: The recent update to our auth plugin is stopping messages from arriving, and probably not a network or client issue.
+HYPOTHESIS: The recent update to our auth plugin stopped messages from arriving and is probably not a network or client issue.
 Disabling the plugin *should* allow messages to pass through.
 EXPERIMENT: Temporarily disabling the auth plugin on my development environment.
 Removing the auth plugin will allow messages to pass through RESULTS: (Logs redacted for clarity) CONCLUSION: The auth plugin (or its configuration) is probably contributing to the issue.
 Network issues are unlikely.

 Why Jrnl and Not X?

-As an offline app for the command line, Jrnl was the least obtrusive option and I was finally able to ditch my paper notebook.
+As an offline app for the command line, Jrnl was the least intrusive option and I was finally able to ditch my paper notebook.

 Jrnl follows the “Unix Philosophy”.
 It has the right amount of features and operates on a text file, typically

 ~/jrnl.txt.
 I can easily pipe the contents through tools like

 grep.
 Backup is a trivial task.
 There are no signups or complicated file formats.